wearepal/qBOLD-VI/README.md

 perform hyper-parameter optimisation.
 The hyper-parameters are specified in YAML files, an example using the optimal configuration is provided in configurations/optimal.yaml

+The model is described in the preprint "Flexible Amortized Variational Inference in qBOLD MRI" here [https://arxiv.org/abs/2203.05845](https://arxiv.org/abs/2203.05845)